Radial limits of solutions to elliptic partial differential equations: Introduction

-Denote by $\D$ the unit disc in the complex plane $\C$ and by $\T$ the unit circle $\{z=e^{i\theta}:0\le\theta<2\pi\}.$ Theorem \ref{ball} can be considered as an analogue for solutions of elliptic partial differential equations of the following approximation theorem of Bagemihl and Seidel on the unit disc $\D$ (see formula (8) in \cite{BS}).
+Denote by $\D$ the unit disc in the complex plane $\C$ and by $\T$ the unit circle $\{z=e^{i\theta}:0\le\theta<2\pi\}.$ The motivation for this paper comes from the following classical result of Bagemihl and Seidel (see formula (8) in \cite{BS}).

 \begin{theorem} Let $E$ be an $F_\sigma$ set of first category on the unit circle $\T.$ Then, for every function $\varphi$ continuous on the unit disc $\D,$ there is a harmonic function $u$ on $\D$ such that,